digiltd/oh-rtd-test/REST-API.md

 long-polling connections will always receive a complete page object.
 The answer is equal to normal REST api invocations as described above.

+This means that if you subscribe to a sitemap page, if anything changes on the page, you receive the entire page, and it is up to you to figure out what changed on it.

 ### Streaming Connections

 "X-Atmosphere-Transport: streaming" or
 "X-Atmosphere-Transport: websocket"
 should be set as HTTP Header.
+Also for websockets, in addition you need to include the normal HTTP websocket upgrade request headers.

 HTTP streaming or websocket connections receive only updated objects from the openHAB server.
-The received update could either be a widget and / or a page object.
+The received update could either be a widget or a page object.
 If the page label or icon is not changed you will only receive a widget object, but if a label or icon is changed on the page you will additionally receive a page object.
-(For this feature the "X-Atmosphere-tracking-id" header is required)
+(For this feature the "X-Atmosphere-tracking-id" header is required).

 a widget response looks like
 ```